grpc/grpc.io/content/en/docs/guides/wait-for-ready.md

 ### Overview

-This is a feature which can be used on a stub which will cause the RPCs to wait (until an optional deadline is exceeded) for the server to become available before sending the request.
-This allows for robust batch workflows as transient server problems (including startup) won't cause failures.
+This is a feature which can be used on a stub which will cause the RPCs to wait for the server to become available before sending the request.
+This allows for robust batch workflows since transient server problems won't cause failures.
+The deadline still applies, so the wait will be interrupted if the deadline is passed.

 When an RPC is created while the channel is not in a READY state, without waitForReady it will immediately return a failure; with waitForReady it will